-The Thunderbird Independent Alumni Association (TIAA) is the alumni association for graduates of the Thunderbird School of Global Management.
+The Thunderbird Independent Alumni Association (TIAA) is the alumni association for master's level graduates of the Thunderbird School of Global Management.
 By alumni and for alumni, TIAA hosts events and networking opportunities all over the world and is dedicated to preserving Thunderbird’s culture, network and mystique.

 TIAA focuses on three specific areas to support its members: